Condition based maintenance

 Advantages

-• CBM is performed while the asset is working, which lessens the chances of disruption to normal operations
+• Operational efficiency: CBM is performed while the asset is working, minimizing disruptions to normal operations.

 cross icon